 Some forms of cluster analysis will generate slightly different results each time they run the statistical analysis.
 This can happen because there is often no set way to approach the data.
 At the start, especially when they are many variables to consider, some form of random or arbitrary approach to “guessing” the possible locations (means) of the various data centers (that is, market segments) is undertaken.

 Therefore, depending upon the initial starting point (seed) of the data for each of the segments, the outcome can be somewhat different.
 This will even happen even if you run the same data set using the same statistical software – because the underlying statistical approach can be to use a random starting point.

-But this spreadsheet will deliver consistent results
+But this spreadsheet will deliver relatively consistent results

 Obviously, for students new to the concept of cluster analysis, changing data outcomes can be quite confusing and somewhat frustrating.
-Therefore, the Excel cluster analysis template available on the website uses a random, but somewhat structured, approach to selecting the initial data points – which means that consist outcomes are provided, making it a more valuable teaching and learning tool.
+Therefore, the Excel cluster analysis template available on the website uses a random, but somewhat structured, approach to selecting the initial data points – which means that quite consist outcomes are provided, making it a more valuable teaching and learning tool.
 Please see how the Excel template works for more information.